 The veteran senior political journalist from Murdoch’s rag, the Courier-Mail, actually subsequently wrote praising Toye’s grasp of the issues and of her ability to manage hostile questioning with calm good humour.

 In our hearts, we always knew our Rainbow candidate couldn’t win.
 Nevertheless, Toye did surprisingly well.

 Far more importantly, she very publicly proved a broad range of points in the arena of public opinion and in doing so, once again, smashed numerous shibboleths.

 The general public for the first time, became aware of her as a trans person.
-At this time very few trans people lived their reality full time, an overwhelming majority of trans folk were forced to cross dress rather than transition.

 She was one of the first trans entertainers in Australia to sing in their own voice.

 For more than forty years it would be difficult to conceive a single community cause that did not rely on Toye to endorse, promote, recruit or fundraise.